UMBC-Data-Science/Welcome/README.md

 ## Github

-If you haven't already please [create a Github account](https://github.com/join).
+If you haven't already, please [create a Github account](https://github.com/join).
 You will be sharing your projects with your classmates and instructors via Github.
 For more information about how to use Github efficiently you can take a look at the following resources:

 - [A short introduction on Github](https://www.youtube.com/watch?v=w3jLJU7DT5E&ab_channel=GitHub)
 - [github Guides - Hello World!](https://guides.github.com/activities/hello-world/)